Meghan Markle & Prince Harry Reportedly Consulted Fertility Doctors Before Royal Wedding

-Meghan Markle and Prince Harry are said to be looking towards the future, and want to have a family very soon.
-However, with Markle approaching her 37 birthday, she allegedly wanted to make sure that children were an option for her going forward.
+Meghan Markle and Prince Harry are said to be looking towards the future and want to have a family very soon.
+However, with Markle approaching her 37th birthday, she allegedly wanted to make sure that children were an option for her going forward.

 According to a May 17 report by Radar Online, Meghan Markle and Prince Harry have already been to a fertility doctor and are hoping to get pregnant as soon as the Royal Wedding is over.

-Sources tell the outlet that both Harry and Meghan know that the older they get the harder is may be to conceive a child, and the two are “keenly aware” of health complications that could come along during a pregnancy as the body ages.
+Sources tell the outlet that both Harry and Meghan know that the older they get, the harder it may be to conceive a child, and the two are “keenly aware” of health complications that could come along during a pregnancy as the body ages.

 Prince Harry, 33, and Meghan Markle 36, have reportedly been seeing an array of doctors and specialists.
-They have allegedly consulted with nutritionists who have give their clients diet, exercise, and lifestyle advice created to help couples increase their chances of pregnancy.
+They have allegedly consulted with nutritionists who have given their clients diet, exercise, and lifestyle advice created to help couples increase their chances of pregnancy.
 Meghan has even allegedly told Harry that she would consider IVF as a way to get pregnant if the couple were to have trouble conceiving naturally.

 Today Prince Harry and Ms. Meghan Markle visited Belfast for their first official joint visit to Northern Ireland.
 During their visit, the couple spoke to the young leaders of a peace-building initiative, Amazing the Space, and some of Northern Ireland’s brightest young entrepreneurs at Catalyst Inc HQ.
 The couple also learnt about the history of Belfast, visiting @NationalTrust’s The Crown Liquor Saloon and the iconic @TitanicBelfast, seen here, which tells the story of the Titanic.